iqrfsdk/iot-starter-kit/workshop/README.md

 - Use Device explorer [app](https://github.com/Azure/azure-iot-sdk-csharp/releases) to connect to iothub

-- Copy connection string from your Azure portal
+- Copy connection string from your Azure portal and put it to the Device Explorer

 - Generate SAS token using Device explorer - is used as password in MQTT [config](daemon-config/MqttMessaging.json)